algorandfoundation/xGov/Proposals/xgov-170.md

 ## Benefits for the community
 Key benefits:
 * Build a product that is so useful and user-friendly that it helps drive the expansion of the Algorand user base.
+* We specifically plan to target non-Algorand teams and businesses
 * Provide an improved voting & agreement signing experience for Algorand ecosystem projects.
 * Promote a fairer, more engaged, and inclusive ecosystem.
 * We pledge to open-source the code in the event of any future project sunsetting

 ## Additional information
+The voting smart contract will be open-sourced to ensure transparency and trust.
+Additionally, of course the crucial parts of these systems will be audited by third parties.
+We will also document any necessary steps for creating a privacy layer.